AmeriCorps, Senior Corps, and CNCS Fact Sheets

 AmeriCorps members may join the program to serve others, but during the adventure, they also gain skills and experience to further their careers.
 The 2016 AmeriCorps Alumni Outcomes study revealed how the program changes lives, and this infographic shares evidence of that.

 The Corporation for National and Community Service (CNCS) improves lives, strengthens communities, and fosters civic engagement through service and volunteering.
 As the nation's largest grant-maker in support of service and volunteering, CNCS engages Americans of all ages and backgrounds in service to their communities each year through Senior Corps, AmeriCorps, and other programs.

-AmeriCorps engages more than 80,000 Americans in service each year, at move 21,000 locations across the country.
+AmeriCorps engages more than 75,000 Americans in service each year, at more than 21,000 locations across the country.
 More than 1 million members have served in AmeriCorps since 1994

 AmeriCorps VISTA (Volunteers in Service to America) members bring their passion and perseverance where the need is greatest: to organizations that help eradicate poverty.
 The most pressing challenges we face as a nation require the most courageous and creative people to address them.
 An AmeriCorps VISTA member serves as a catalyst for change, living and working alongside community members to advance local solutions.